konklone/iftttest/README.md

 Lots of things!

-* User authentication
-* User information
-* Shared secrets
 * Trigger fields
 * Dynamic trigger options
 * Dynamic trigger validation
+* User authentication
+* User information
 * Channel actions

 And useful ideas:

 * Allow validation of responses (e.g. complies with IFTTT API?)
 * "Pipe mode", where the only STDOUT output is response JSON
+* `config` command to show current config
+* help command per-command, to show options for `trigger`, etc.